Anthropology

 • religion.

 You’ll compare ideas and practices in international development.
 You’ll look at approaches to social policy, inequality and well-being in the UK.
-And you disrupt the lines we draw between North and South, developed and underdeveloped, or advanced and emerging economies and societies.
+You'll also disrupt the lines we draw between North and South, developed and underdeveloped, or advanced and emerging economies and societies.

 Cognitive Evolution